 This is what you should do if you find your aloe vera plant drooping

-Once you’ve determined what the root cause was which made your aloe vera plant droop, you’ll want to proceed with the following steps to avoid your aloe vera plant from dropping.
+Once you’ve determined what the root cause was that made your aloe vera plant droop, you’ll want to proceed with the following steps to avoid your aloe vera plant from dropping.

 Step 1: Cut off all the wilted leaves, and check for root rot, before repotting in a terracotta planter with an adequate-sized drainage hole.
 You’ll want to make sure your pot is as wide as it is deep.